The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 by the political and military leadership of the Russian Federation

-and call on the Council of Europe and the member States to provide
+and calling on the Council of Europe and the member States to provide

-call on the Council of Europe to have an active leading role in
+calling on the Council of Europe to play an active leading role

-8.3.2 support the work of international courts and national
+8.3.2 supporting the work of international courts and national

-courts having a mandate to investigate and prosecute genocide, war
+courts that have a mandate to investigate genocide, war crimes,

-crimes, international humanitarian law violations and crimes against
+violations of international humanitarian law and crimes against humanity

-humanity committed in the context of the aggression;
+committed in the context of the aggression and to prosecute the

 compensation mechanism, including a register of the damage caused